 The program is designed to give students insights into industry trends and knowledge.
 KPMG China also offers participants the chance to attend career workshops.
 KPMG China’s volunteers dedicate time to the program as course tutors, program coaches and competition judges, using their professional skills to empower students.

 In 2022, the program reached over 1,700 women from 281 universities in 27 provinces in China.
 And the response from those students is overwhelmingly positive — telling the Chinese firm that the program improved their confidence in their STEM skills, and they are more likely to pursue a STEM career as a result.
 Thirteen students even went on to intern at KPMG China in the KPMG Digital Ignition Centre and in the Advisory function.

 Providing disaster relief

-In the wake of natural disasters around the world — intensified by climate change — vulnerable populations are disproportionately at risk.
-As a global organization, these issues impact us all and when a crisis hits, we have a responsibility to help where we can.
+In the wake of disasters around the world, whether from wars or natural disasters, vulnerable populations are disproportionately at risk.
+As a global organization, these issues impact us all.
+When a crisis hits, we have a responsibility to help where we can: